 Harford County Public Library’s Board Game Collection

-Board game collections will be housed in the Aberdeen, Abingdon, Bel Air, Edgewood, Havre de Grace and Whiteford branches.
-They can be placed on hold, and sent to any branch in the library system and returned to any branch.
+Board games collections are housed in all branches of Harford County Public Library.
+They can be placed on hold, sent to any branch in the library system and returned to any branch.

 3 to 7 players

 Game Play: You are the leader of one of the 7 great cities of the Ancient World.
 Gather resources, develop commercial routes, and affirm your military supremacy.
 Build your city and erect an architectural wonder which will transcend future times.7 Wonders lasts three ages.
 In each age, players receive seven cards from a particular deck, choose one of those cards, and pass the remainder to an adjacent player.
 Players reveal their cards simultaneously, paying resources if needed or collecting resources or interacting with other players in various ways.
 (Players have individual boards with special powers on which to organize their cards, and the boards are double-sided).
 Each player then chooses another card from the deck they were passed, and the process repeats until players have six cards in play from that age.
 After three ages, the game ends.

 2 to 8 players

 Game Play: Big Boggle is a timed word game where players attempt to find as many connected words as possible from the face-up letters resting in a 25 cube grid.
 When the timer runs out, players compare their list of words and remove any shared words.
 Points are then awarded for remaining words, depending on how many letters are in the word.

 Game Play: : Two opponents face off across a 'battle line' and attempt to win the battle by taking 5 of 9 flags or 3 adjacent flags.
 Flags are decided by placing cards into 3 card poker-type hands on either side of the flag (similar to straight flush, 3 of a kind, straight, flush, etc).
 The side with the highest 'formation' of cards wins the flag